ecg-icas/icas/src/source/campaign-overview.rst

 Can either be set when creating a campaign or when updating an existing campaign.
 However, once set, it can no longer be modified.
 When fetching an existing campaign which does not have a **vendorId**, the field is omitted.
-Creating a second campaign with an already used vendor ID
+Creating a second campaign with a vendor ID already used by the seller is not allowed.
+Since this also functions as a unique identifier (for the seller) it is possible to fetch the campaign by vendor ID using :ref:`get_campaign_vendorid`.

 .. _campaign_status: